Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 As you will recall, his tenure with the firm concluded five weeks into his probation.

-As an exercise in forensics, readers may wish to consider whether Charlotte’s stewardship of the bid function played any part in her decision to terminate her subordinate — particularly in light of her ruminations on the optics of her Bids and Tenders Manager’s unfortunate discovery — or whether he was indeed a .blathering idiot incompetentblathering idiot incompetentblathering idiot incompetent little shit
+As an exercise in forensics, readers may wish to consider whether Charlotte’s stewardship of the bid function played any part in her decision to terminate her subordinate — particularly in light of her ruminations on the optics of her Bids and Tenders Manager’s unfortunate discovery — or whether he was indeed a .blathering idiot incompetent little shit

 Readers will form their own views as to whether corporate alignment must necessarily be constrained by the truth.